F3NJ0/chat-app/README.md

 I use the **React Navigation** third party library to navigate between screens.

+### What challenges did I face, what did I learn?
+* The React Native Button component only supports a minimal level of customization.
+To customize buttons, use Pressable or Touchable components.

 ## Development Process for the chat application
 ### Set up Expo as Development Environment